 Best Electric Lice Comb

-Vacuums lice and lice eggs into a small mesh bag, which can be easily thrown away.
-An LED light shines into the bag, enabling you to check if any lice have been vacuumed up.
-Ideal for lice checks on large groups.
+This comb vacuums lice into a small mesh bag, which can be easily thrown away.
+This comb is NOT ideal for treating for lice, but it is good for lice checks on large groups.
 (Since this is an electric comb, I highly encourage you to read the full review on this comb before purchasing it).

 If you’re looking for more information about electric lice combs like the Robicomb and Nix Electronic Comb, you can read my article exclusively on electric lice combs here.